lanl-aea/waves/docs/computational_practices_version_control.rst

 Version control software is also referred to as revision control, source control, or source code management.
 There have been a variety of popular version control software dating back to the early 1970s.
-Today, there are many version control software to choose from, with a range of implmente concepts.
+Today, there are many version control software to choose from, with a range of implemented concepts.
 This section will focus on the distributed version control system `git`_ :cite:`git`, which was released in 2005 :cite:`pro-git`.

 Git tracks changes to collections of files in a project.
 The user creates incremental "commits" which form a directed